10.2 Incident and Inspection Reports

 - Witnesses: Unless you are working alone, you should always seek as many perspectives as is reasonable and possible when writing an accident/incident report.
 Different people may see different things or remember the situation differently.

-- Neutral Language: Because these documents may be used in court or in other legal proceedings, it is important to use objective language consisting of specific facts and neutral statements instead of impressions or emotional statements.
+- Neutral Language: Because these documents may be used in court or in other legal proceedings, use objective language consisting of specific facts and neutral statements instead of impressions or emotional statements.

 Examples: